M-uch/IAC_RISCV32I_Team_23/README.md

 to avoid overlap and accidental removal of work when committing, members would individually work on folders and notify others if jointly working in one, a git pull would be run before starting a work session, with all changes being committed upon finishing.

-# Summary of CPU Models
+# Overview of CPU Models

-1. **Single Cycle RISCV-32I**: CPU used to run the F1 light sequence program and reference programs provided, including jump instructions
+1. [**Single Cycle RISCV-32I**](#1-single-cycle-riscv-32i): CPU used to run the F1 light sequence program and reference programs provided, including jump instructions.

-2. **Pipelined RISCV-32I**: CPU with pipelining which improves performance by fetching instructions for multiple steps.
+2. [**Pipelined RISCV-32I**](#2-pipelined-riscv-32i): CPU with 5 stage pipelining which improves performance by staging instructions across multiple steps.

-3. **Data Caching RISCV-32I**: CPU with data caching which improves performance by storing frequently used data.
+3. [**Caching RISCV-32I**](#3-caching-riscv-32i): CPU with pipelining and caching which improves performance by storing relavant data and instructions.

 # 1. Single Cycle RISCV-32I: